 Each RPSU represents the potential to receive common stock after the completion of three years of service from the date of grant based on the Company's TSR performance ranked against the TSR performance of the Performance Peer Group.
 The payout of shares of common stock at the end of the three-year performance period will be based on the Company's TSR performance percentile rank, compared with the TSR performance of the Performance Peer Group.
 To ensure a rigorous program design, the target-level payout (100% of shares granted) requires the Company to perform above median, at the 55th percentile.
-To induce management to achieve greater than target-level performance in a down market, in the event that NRG's TSR performance declines by more than 15% over the performance period, target-level payout (100% of shares granted) will require an even greater achievement at the 65th percentile performance.
+To induce management to achieve greater than target-level performance period, target-level payout (100% of shares granted) will require an even greater achievement at the 65th percentile performance.
 The Compensation Committee believes that this increased performance requirement addresses the concern that a disproportionate award may be paid in the event that our relative performance is high, but absolute performance is low.

 In the event that relative performance is below the 25th percentile, the award is forfeited.
 In the event that relative performance is at the 25th percentile, the quantity of shares paid out is equal to 25% of target.
 In the event that relative performance is between the 25th percentile and the 55th percentile (or the 65th percentile if our TSR performance declines by more than 15% over the performance period), payout will be based on an interpolated calculation.
 In the event that relative performance reaches the 55th percentile (or the 65th percentile if our TSR performance declines by more than 15% over the performance period), 100% of the target award will be paid.
-In the event that relative performance is between the 55th percentile (or the 65th percentile if our TSR performance declines by more than 15% over the performance period) and the 75th percentile, payout will be based on an interpolated calculation.
-In the event that relative performance is at or above the 75th percentile, the quantity of shares paid out is equal to 200% of target.
+In the event that relative performance period) and the 75th percentile if our TSR performance declines by more than 15% over the performance period) and the 75th percentile, the quantity of shares paid out is equal to 200% of target.
 RPSU awards granted since 2018 were updated to limit the maximum award value that an NEO may receive to six times the fair market value of the target award, determined as of the date of grant.